We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

-Dr. George Letsou is a cardiac surgeon, general surgeon, and thoracic surgeon.
-These areas are among his clinical interests: aortic valve replacement, heart attack, and mitral valve disease.
-Dr. Letsou's professional affiliations include Baylor Clinic, Houston Methodist, and Texas Heart Institute (THI).
-He attended Columbia University, College of Physicians and Surgeons for medical school and subsequently trained at Yale-New Haven Hospital for residency.
-Dr. Letsou is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-His practice is open to new patients.
+Dr. George Letsou's areas of specialization are cardiac surgery, general surgery, and thoracic surgery.
+His clinical interests include aortic valve replacement, heart attack, and mitral valve disease.
+Dr. Letsou's hospital/clinic affiliations include Baylor Clinic, Houston Methodist, and Texas Heart Institute (THI).
+He is a graduate of Columbia University, College of Physicians and Surgeons and a graduate of Yale-New Haven Hospital's residency program.
+Dr. Letsou honors several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He has an open panel.

 Relevant Interests: , lung tumor resection, lung resection

 All Interests: Heart Bypass Surgery, Lung Biopsy, Beating Heart Coronary Bypass Surgery, Lung Tumor Resection, ...
 (Read more)